 1) even the playing field for students from low-income backgrounds

 2) demystify the application process through low-pressure learning and hands-on mentorship

 Concept mapping, systems thinking, storyboarding, brand design, prototyping

-Our process fell into the following stages: A) research to understand the pain points for both college applicants, B) designing the app's system, and C) designing the app's UI.
+Our process fell into the following stages: A) research pain points for college applicants, B) design the app's system, and C) design the app's UI.